Horizontal $p$-adic $L$-functions: Horizontal p -adic Measures

 where $b(\a)\in R$.
 In this representation the ring structure on $R\llbracket \T\rrbracket$ is given by the naive sum and product of power series. \begin{lemma} For any sequence $(h_n(\T))_{n\in \N}\subset R\llbracket \T \rrbracket$, the following power series

-defines an element of $R\llbracket \T \rrbracket$ (by summing the coefficients). \end{lemma} \begin{proof} This follows since for any $\a\in \mathcal{I}$ we have that only a finite number of summands in (\ref{eq:infsum}) can contribute to the coefficient of $\T^\a$, namely those corresponding to $n\in \N$ such that $\alpha_n\neq0$. \end{proof} We will realize the horizontal Iwasawa algebras as quotients of such infinite dimensional power series.
-Given an integer tuple $\underline{m}=(m_1,m_2,\ldots)$ we define the following ideal of $R\llbracket \T \rrbracket$:
+defines an element of $R\llbracket \T \rrbracket$ by summing the coefficients. \end{lemma} \begin{proof} This follows since for any $\a\in \mathcal{I}$ we have that only a finite number of summands in (\ref{eq:infsum}) can contribute to the coefficient of $\T^\a$, namely those corresponding to $n\in \supp(\a)$. \end{proof} We will realize horizontal pro-$p$ Iwasawa algebras as quotients of such infinite dimensional power series.
+Given an integer tuple $\underline{m}=(m_n)_{n\in \N}$ we define the following ideal of $R\llbracket \T \rrbracket$: